Today we are making these super fancy macarons. My newest macaron recipe is for these delicious Dulce de Leche Pecan Macarons.

 And I keep a list of macaron flavors around me.
 Everyday, I add some new ideas to the list.
 It may be ideas that never really get accomplished.
 But somehow, writing down ideas every day, allows my creative process to flow better.

 The pecans and dulce de leche were two separate ideas on my list, that ended up merging together.
-I was planning on making dulce de leche and banana macarons, and a separate walnuts one.
+I was planning on making dulce de leche and banana macarons, and a separate pecan one.

 Anyway, I have many more ideas for macaron flavors on my list, to which I add everyday.